Want to know a secret about every growing digital marketing agency I’ve ever seen, including mine? Great ideas don't always scale to all clients.

 Scaling Great Ideas From Innovative Team Members!

-The goal of Supernova is to scale this process without making every team member have to do the legwork manually.
+The goal of our platform is to scale this process without making every team member have to do the legwork manually.

 Goal: Can I build a prototype to tell me the value for all clients in under 24 hours, yup.